What is a Nexus Letter? (With VA Nexus Letter Example)

 Further, your nexus letter should be written by a medical specialist related to your condition.
 So, if you’re claiming or appealing for benefits for PTSD, you should try to get a nexus letter from a clinical psychiatrist or psychologist.
 Likewise, nexus letters for bone injuries and cancer should be written by orthopedic surgeons and oncologists, respectively.

-The specialization is incredibly important because the VA uses credentials to assign probative value.
+The specialization is incredibly important because the VA uses it to assign probative value.
 This means that the VA uses medical credentials to help determine the trustworthiness of the nexus letter’s author.
 When a person has the credentials of a medical specialty, it gives their opinion more credibility than a general practitioner or family doctor.

 What Should You Do if Your Physician Won’t Write You a Nexus Letter?